-The gut-brain connection tells us if we’re hungry, stressed or if we’ve ingested a disease-causing microbe.
+The gut-brain connection tells us if we’re hungry or stressed or ingested a disease-causing microbe.
 You know when you eat something and begin to feel unwell?
 Perhaps you get sweaty, feel sick or have an urgent need to run to the loo?
-That’s your gut providing feedback through chemicals and hormones to your brain to let you know what’s going on.
+That’s your gut providing feedback through chemicals and hormones to your brain to let you know what’s happening.

-The physical and chemical connection between the gut and the brain being skewed can lead to emotional and cognitive issues.
+The skewed physical and chemical connection between the gut and brain can lead to emotional and cognitive issues.
 This suggests that some mental health conditions can be caused or worsened by gut issues.

-There is much to learn when it comes to the relationship between the gut and mental health.
+There is much to learn about the relationship between guts and mental health.